 Stephanie Stone, CMA, has been with MAHEC Ob/Gyn Specialists for several years and decided to become a Centering Pregnancy facilitator because it sounded like so much fun.
 While she doesn’t have any children, being a Centering facilitator has given her a wonderful sense of family.
 She is grateful for all of the warm connections she has made in her Centering groups.
 Stephanie loves watching people become parents and couples become families.

-Olivia Caron, PharmD, CPP is a clinical pharmacist at MAHEC that works with chronic disease management including substance use, hepatitis C, diabetes, and more!
-She strives to provide comprehensive compassionate care to all her patients and loves working with the Spanish-speaking community as she speaks Spanish and French.
-She was born and raised in Northern Virginia as the youngest of four kids born to Belgian parents.
+Olivia Caron is a clinical pharmacist at MAHEC who works with chronic disease management including substance use, hepatitis C, diabetes, and more.
+She strives to provide comprehensive and compassionate care to all her patients and loves working with the Spanish-speaking community as she speaks both Spanish and French.
+She also serves as Project CARA’s Director of Research.
+Olivia was born and raised in Northern Virginia as the youngest of four kids born to Belgian parents.
 She studied chemical engineering and Spanish at Virginia Tech and then attended Virginia Commonwealth University School of Pharmacy where she graduated with her Certificate of Aging and Doctorate of Pharmacy.

 Dr. Marietta joined MAHEC Ob/Gyn Specialists in January 2023 after working for seven years as a rural family medicine physician in Polk County, NC.
 She completed her Family Medicine Residency in 2012 at Santa Rosa Family Medicine Residency, and she was board certified in Addiction Medicine in January 2022.
 She is passionate about caring for pregnant and parenting people with substance use disorders and working to bring these services to more people in rural communities.
 She also has specific interests in comprehensive reproductive health access, providing gender-affirming care, and teaching medical students and resident physicians.
 Outside of work, she enjoys yoga, hiking, swimming, visiting local fairs and farmers’ markets, and exploring all the beautiful nooks and crannies of Western North Carolina with her family.

-Nathan Mullins, MD, board-certified obstetrician and gynecologist and addictionologist with expertise in substance used disorders in pregnancy.
-Dr. Mullins provides comprehensive ob/gyn and substance use treatment services for Project CARA patients.
-He also serves as the medical director for a community-based opioid treatment program and understands how to different medications can stabilize and support women with opioid use disorders.
-In addition to patient care, Dr. Mullins is a faculty educator and directs MAHEC’s Addiction Fellowship where he trains physicians in the treatment of opioid and other substance use disorders.
+Nathan Mullins, MD, is a board-certified Ob/Gyn and addictionologist with expertise in substance use disorders in pregnancy.
+Dr. Mullins provides comprehensive Ob/Gyn and substance use treatment services for Project CARA patients.
+He also serves as the medical director for a community-based opioid treatment program and understands how different medications can stabilize and support women with opioid use disorders.
+In addition to patient care, Dr. Mullins is a faculty educator and directs MAHEC’s Addiction Medicine Fellowship where he trains physicians in the treatment of opioid and other substance use disorders.
 He is also a parent who understands the daily challenges that can make recovery more difficult and more rewarding.

 Caitlin Hettich, MSW, MFA, LCSW-A, LCAS-A, is a mental health and substance use counselor with Project CARA, focusing on the care of women during and after pregnancy.
 Originally from Miami and trained as a sculptor, she taught art and art history to children and young adults for many years.
 Caitlin’s interest in women’s mental health arose during the years surrounding the birth of her own children, and her experience as a mother deeply informs her approach with clients.
 While she considers the cultivation of relationship central to healing, she enjoys sharing a range of tools, techniques, and strategies to help her clients develop resilience, and to safely navigate difficult experiences.